Evelyn’s Sour Cream Twists

 - In a small bowl, dissolve yeast in water.
 In a bowl, combine flour and salt.
 Cut in butter and shortening until the mixture resembles coarse crumbs.
 Stir in eggs, sour cream, 1 teaspoon vanilla and the yeast mixture; mix thoroughly.
 Cover and refrigerate overnight.

-- Combine sugar and remaining vanilla; lightly sprinkle 1/2 cup over a pastry cloth or counter top surface.
-On the sugared surface, roll half the dough into a 12-in. x 8-in. rectangle; refrigerate remaining dough.
+- Combine sugar and remaining vanilla; lightly sprinkle 1/2 cup over a pastry cloth or countertop surface.
+On the sugared surface, roll half the dough into a 12x8-in. rectangle; refrigerate remaining dough.
 Sprinkle rolled dough with about 1 tablespoon of the sugar mixture.
 Fold rectangle into thirds.

-- Give dough a quarter turn and repeat rolling, sugaring and folding two more times.
-Roll into a 12-in. x 8-in. rectangle.
-Cut into 4-in. x 1-in. strips; twist each strip two or three times.
+- Give dough a quarter turn and repeat rolling, sugaring and folding 2 more times.
+Roll into a 12x8-in. rectangle.
+Cut into 4x1-in. strips; twist each strip 2 or 3 times.
 Place on chilled ungreased baking sheets.
 Repeat with remaining sugar mixture and dough.

-- Bake at 375° for 12-14 minutes or until lightly browned.
+- Bake at 375° until lightly browned, 12-14 minutes.
 Immediately remove from pan and cool on wire racks.
-Yield: 4 dozen.

 I submitted this recipe a long time ago, and was surprised when I found it on the internet.
 My mother in law used to make it all the time.
 It's a family classic, and one I still make in her memory.
 It looks difficult, but it's not.
 Leftovers, IF you have any, freeze nicely.